dmitriz/aligna/examples/rules-reference.md

 # 🧭 Project Guidelines Template

+> **Note**: This is an illustrative example document showing how project guidelines might be structured.
+It is provided for reference purposes only and is not intended to prescribe universal best practices.

-This document outlines best practices for repository organization, project structure, configuration, and secure development workflows.
+This document illustrates common approaches to repository organization, project structure, configuration, and development workflows.

 ## 📁 Folder Structure